seclorum/soundToy/README.md

 soundtoy gives you a way of experimenting with the synthesizer of your Oric-1/Atmos.

-V1.0.0	- Basic first version - use to explore the Oric ROM data to use as
+V0.0.1	- Basic first version - use to explore the Oric ROM data to use as
 		  seeds to the 8192 synthesizer registers.
 Use 'j' and 'k' keys to step through ROM addresses to listen to the various 'presets' available in your Oric - use the '?' key to get help and some example addresses to try out.

-V1.1.0	- Added HIRES video synth mode.
+V0.0.2	- Added HIRES video synth mode.
 TODO: connect both synthesizers in pleasing, absttract ways.

+V0.0.3  - Exploring the RANDOM nature of things.
+The colour-bar that is generated in HIRES ("G") mode of soundtoy, represents a playground of colourful 'sprites' which have been pre-filtered to ensure no attribute colour-clash occurs when they are placed adjacent to each other ..
+At this stage, I am exploring/hacking around, and things don't quite work properly yet, but the controls are there to drive into interesting territory.

 Lets hear of your discoveries!  :)